-Three five-gallon CUBITAINERS® are provided by each laboratory for the annual sampling event.
+Three CUBITAINERS® of the appropriate size are provided by each laboratory for the annual sampling event.
 All sample containers are rinsed with source water before being filled with sample.
 After use with receiving water or effluents, CUBITAINERS® and plastic jugs are punctured to prevent reuse.

 Samples collected are chilled to 0-6°C during or immediately after collection, and shipped to the laboratory.
 Ice, in the form of poly bottles of frozen distilled water, should be used.
 Loose bags of cube ice are not accepted by airlines and gel ice is not cold enough.
 Sufficient ice should be placed with the sample in the shipping container to ensure that ice will still be present when the sample arrives at the laboratory and is unpacked.
 Insulating material should not be placed between the ice and the sample in the shipping container.
-Table 19.5 represents holding times and sample containers for WET sample collection.
+Table 19.1.1.1 represents holding times and sample containers for WET sample collection.

-Table 19.5: Holding Times and Sample Containers for WET sampling
+Table 19.1.1.1: Holding Times and Sample Containers for WET sampling